 Not only should your new brand name be memorable, but it should also be easy to spell.
 Avoid words that have alternative spellings, especially when heard by someone.
 Examples of bad choices include words such as right, which can be spelt as write and write.

-For audio, it is best to choose words that have a single way to spell them.
+For audio, it is best to choose words with a single way to spell them.

 Another thing to watch out for is typos, from hitting the wrong keys or typing letters out of order.
 An example of this is gamil.com, which is a website that gets tons of web traffic from those who type gmail.com incorrectly.

-If you are going to use a word that could be spelt wrong, then it will be important to register the possible domain names of the misspellings.
+If you use a word that could be spelt wrong, then it will be important to register the possible domain names of the misspellings.

 It is better to avoid this trouble for a new brand.
 If the word you make up can be confused with any other popular brand, it is better to choose another word.